REMEDY : BNSSG referral pathways & Joint Formulary

 Clinical features

-• headache, tunnel vision, fatigue, neurocognitive impairment, exercise intolerance, weakness, dyspnea, tremulousness, nausea, chest or abdominal pain, sweating, anxiety, and palpitations
+Other features include: Headache, tunnel vision, fatigue, neurocognitive impairment (brain fog), exercise intolerance, weakness, dyspnea, tremulousness, nausea, chest or abdominal pain, sweating, heat intolerance, anxiety, irritable bowel-type symptoms and palpitations.

 Secondary causes

-Further information including possible secondary causes can be found here.(2)
+Further information including possible secondary causes can be found in the link below:

 Prognosis